 Time To Change Your Measure Of Health

 Think about what health means for you.
-Instead of using the scale to measure health, try looking at these methods instead:
+Instead of using the scale to measure health, try looking at these measures instead:

-- Basic vital signs (blood pressure, heart rate) and blood work can tell you a lot.
-If something is off, try not to automatically assume it is because of your weight – thin(ner) people can have abnormal vitals/labs too
+- Blood work (if something is off, try not to automatically assume it is because of your weight – thin(ner) people have abnormal labs too)

 - Assess if you are able to accomplish the things you want your body to do in life.
-Can you walk up stairs?
+Can you walk upstairs?
 Get up from the floor?
 Jog a 5K?
 In case you didn’t know, your body won’t be able to do these things unless you train it to!
-If weight loss comes as a side effect, than so be it; but you can do these things regardless of weight change.
+If weight loss comes as a side effect, then so be it; but you can do these things regardless of weight change.

-- Your energy levels also speak to your health.
-All too often, dieting or over exercise decreases your energy because your body is lowering it’s metabolism during induced-starvation.
+- Your energy level.
+All too often, dieting or over-exercise decreases your energy because your body is lowering its metabolism during induced starvation.

-- Your mental health is just as important as your physical health and the two are closely tied.
+- Your mental health – it is just as important as your physical health!
 Assess your mental, emotional, and spiritual health.
 Try using a mood/feelings tracker or journal to start getting more attuned to your emotions.